-In the diagonal null directions of these Penrose diagrams we can identify the particular coordinate patches covered by the "advanced" metric form (93), extending from the bottom left $\mathcal{I}^$ to the top right $\mathcal{I}^+$ (for example the pink regions I-V between (1, -1) and (1, 3)), and also the complementary "retarded" metric form (96), extending from the bottom right $\mathcal{I}^-$ to the top left $\mathcal{I}^+$ (these are not colored but also contain the regions I-V, for example between (-1, 1) and (3, 1)).
-These patches "share" the "central regions" III (for example (1, 1)).
-Each of such central region III is bounded by the inner and outer black-hole horizons at $r-$ and $r+$ , localizing thus the interior of the corresponding black hole.
-In the whole extended universe, there are thus infinitely many black holes - they are identified by the regions III, and labeled by the corresponding specification (i, j), for example (0, 0), (1, 1), (2, 2), (-2, 2), (-1, 3), (0, 4), etc.
+bottom left \mathcal{I}^- to the top right \mathcal{I}^+ [for example the pink regions I-V between (1, -1) and (1, 3)], and also the complementary "retarded" metric form (96), extending from the bottom right \mathcal{I}^- to the top left \mathcal{I}^+ [these are not colored but also contain the regions I-V, for example between (-1, 1) and (3, 1)].
+These patches "share" the "central regions" III [for example (1, 1)].
+Each of such central regions at r- and r+ , localizing thus the interior of the corresponding black hole.
+In the whole extended universe, there are thus infinitely many black holes they are identified by the regions III, and labeled by the corresponding specification (i, j), for example (0, 0), (1, 1),(2, 2), (-2, 2), (-1, 3), (0, 4), etc.

 Recall that all these black holes are rotating, NUTed, charged, and accelerating.
 Due to their rotation, there are ergoregions associated with all the horizons, see Sec.
-5.2 and Fig. 1.
+V B and Fig. 1.
 They are represented by the grey areas in the regions II and IV close to the horizons.

 As shown in Sec.
-5.3 and schematically depicted in Fig. 2, there are two distinct asymptotically flat universes associated with each original coordinate patch given by the metric (1), one for $r \to +\infty$ and the other for $r \to -\infty$ .
-These can now be identified in the Penrose diagram in Fig. 4 as the regions I and V beyond the acceleration horizons close to $\mathcal{I}$ , respectively.
+V C and schematically depicted in Fig. 2, there are two distinct asymptotically flat universes associated with each original coordinate patch given by the metric (1), one for $r \rightarrow +\infty$ and the other for $r \rightarrow -\infty$.
+These can now be identified in the Penrose diagram in Fig. 4 as the regions I and V beyond the acceleration horizons close to \mathcal{I} , respectively.
 However, the maximal extension has now revealed that each black hole, identified by the specific region III, is in fact associated with four asymptotically flat regions, namely the pair of the regions I and a pair of the regions V. Two such regions are in the causal future, while the remaining two are in the past.
-Moreover, each asymptotically flat region bounded by $\mathcal{I}$ is "shared" by two distinct black holes.
+Moreover, each asymptotically flat region bounded by \mathcal{I} is "shared" by two distinct black holes.

-For example, the "infinite chain" of black holes (regions III) given by ..., (3, -1), (1, 1), (-1, 3), ... are located in the "future universes" (regions I) ..., (5, -1), (3, 1), (1, 3), (-1, 5), ..., while their "past universes" (regions V) are ..., (3, -3), (1, -1), (-1, 1), (-3, 3), ..., respectively.
+For example, the "infinite chain" of black holes (regions III) given by ..., (3, -1), (1, 1), (-1, 3), ... are located in the "future universes" (regions I) ..., (5, -1), (3, 1), $(1,3), (-1,5), \dots$, while their "past universes" (regions V) are ..., (3, -3), (1, -1), (-1, 1), (-3, 3), ..., respectively.
 However, these "past universes" need not be the same asymptotically flat regions.
-Therefore, we inserted the double dashed vertical parallel lines in them to indicate their separation: in general the two regions such as (1, -1) are different "causal-past parallel universes" with respect to the distinct causal-future universes of the chain of the black holes.
-Of course, it is possible to "artificially" identify (some of) them - both the black-hole regions III and/or their asymptotically flat regions I and V. Since there are infinitely many possibilities of such identifications, a plethora of various topologically extremely complicated manifolds can be constructed.
+Therefore, we inserted the double dashed vertical parallel lines in them to indicate their separation: in general the two regions such as (1, -1)are different "causal-past parallel universes" with respect to the distinct causal-future universes of the chain of the black holes.
+Of course, it is possible to "artificially" identify (some of) them-both the black-hole regions III and/or their asymptotically flat regions I and V. Since there are infinitely many possibilities of such identifications, a plethora of various topologically extremely complicated manifolds can be constructed.